BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Armour of Gondolin** `ACTIVE` - Whilst Glorfindel is wearing the Armour of Gondolin, enemy Monster models Engaged in Combat with him cannot use Brutal Power Attacks.
+- **Armour of Gondolin** `ACTIVE`

+Whilst Glorfindel is wearing the Armour of Gondolin, enemy Monster models Engaged in Combat with him cannot use Brutal Power Attacks.

-- **Hero of the Elves** `ACTIVE` - Glorfindel gains a bonus of +1 To Wound when making Strikes against Monster models.
+- **Hero of the Elves** `ACTIVE`

+Glorfindel gains a bonus of +1 To Wound when making Strikes against Monster models.

-- **Lord of the West** `ACTIVE` - This model may re-roll a single D6 when making a Duel Roll.
+- **Lord of the West** `ACTIVE`

+This model may re-roll a single D6 when making a Duel Roll.
 Additionally, they may re-roll a single D6 when rolling To Wound when making Strikes.

 </div>